ROCm/half/README.txt

 exact same computation, see below) not as conceptually clean when working in a half-precision environment.

+You may also specificy explicit half-precision literals, since the library provides a user-defined literal inside the half_float::literal namespace, which you just need to import:

+    using namespace half_float::literal;
+    half x = 1.0_h;

 Implementation

 For performance reasons (and ease of implementation) many of the mathematical